torbjorn/File-Copy-NoClobber/README.md

 determine a working filename.
 The second argument is then replaced with this filehandle and passed to `File::Copy::copy`.

+The counter inserted to filenames is currently hardcoded to `" (%02d)"`.

 ## move( $from, $to )

 Supportes the same arguments as [File::Copy](https://metacpan.org/pod/File::Copy).